fluture-js/inspect-f/README.md

 [![Code Coverage](https://codecov.io/github/Avaq/inspect-f/coverage.svg?branch=develop)](https://codecov.io/github/Avaq/inspect-f/inspect-f.js?branch=develop)

 Cast a function to string and adjust its indentation.
-Intended for rendering function bodies in a `pre`-tags or console and what have you.
+Intended for rendering function bodies in `pre`-tags or consoles and what have you.

+> `npm install --save inspect-f` <sup>Requires a node 5.0.0 compatible environment like modern browsers, transpilers or Node 5+</sup>

 ## Usage